epaulsen/energytariff/README.md

 ## Average peak hour energy
 This sensor displays the average of the three hours with highest energy usage, from three different days.
 Value is reset when a new month starts.
+This sensor is not available if `levels` have not been added to configuration.

 **NOTE** Sensor will not work properly until it it has two full days of data + 1 hour from day 3.
 For the first day after month start, it will display the highest consumption that is measured for an individual hour.